 A: There are several warning signs of CVT transmission problems, such as oil leak marks on your parking spot, vibration, burning smell, transmission slips or delayed drive.

 A: One of the drawbacks of continuously variable transmissions is the high cost associated.
-Of course, this will depend on your type of car and the underlying problem, but estimates for replacement range from $4,000 to $7,000.
+Of course, this will depend on your type of car and the underlying problem.